edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 }
 ```

-Now it is working.
+It's done!
 We started with a basic validation experience and progressively enhanced it with the Constraint Validation API.
 The form is still usable without JavaScript.
-A progressively enhanced form validation!
+Now its time to move on to the server.

 ## How about the server?

-> Never trust the client.
-Always validate on the server too.
-Constraint Validation API does do a great work in client-side validation, but it is not enough.
-You will always have to validate on the server too.

 It's great that we have a good client validation experience.
 But this doesn't mean we can trust the client.
 We still need to validate on the server.
 But there is no Constraint Validation APIs on the server side and we have no access to the ValidityState.
 Are we going to rewrite the validation logic again?

 This is where our secret sauce comes in: [@conform-to/validitystate](https://www.npmjs.com/package/@conform-to/validitystate).

-This is a simple validation library that let you validate on the server using the same rules as the browser.
+This is a 2.5kb validation library that let you validate on the server using the same rules as the browser.
 It takes a schema that represent the constraint of each form control and allows customizing the validation message by polyfilling the ValidityState.

 Let's start by extracting the form validation attributes as a schema of our login form: